It's easy to make coconut haystacks. And if you use dark chocolate and unsweetened coconut, you can feel good about eating them!

 Serving Suggestions

-In the summer, I like to serve haystacks with a cold glass of almond milk, iced coffee, or iced tea.
-In the winter, they're perfect with hot coffee or hot chocolate.
+In the summer, I like to serve these haystacks with a cold glass of almond milk, iced coffee, or iced tea.
+In the winter, they're perfect with mint tea or hot coffee.

 Storing Leftovers